 The Robert Penn Warren Center at Western Kentucky University is pleased to announce an essay competition for high school students in Kentucky and Tennessee (Grades 9 through 12).
-The winner of the contest will receive a $200 prize, second place will receive a $100 prize, and third place will receive a $50 prize.
-All awardees will be recognized on the Robert Penn Warren Center’s website and receive an invitation to the annual Robert Penn Warren Studies conference in April 2017.
+We will select three winners, each of whom will receive a prize of $100.
+All awardees will be recognized on the Robert Penn Warren Center’s website and receive an invitation to the annual Robert Penn Warren Studies conference on Friday, April 20, 2018.
 In addition, all awardees will have the option to have their work uploaded to TopScholar, WKU’s online, open-access repository of scholarship and creative works.
-A PDF version of the contest information can be found here.

-Critically analyze “Paradox,” a short poem that Warren published in 1975.
-How do poetic devices such as imagery and metaphor contribute to your understanding of meaning in the poem?
+Critically analyze and give a close reading of "Heart of Autumn,” a short poem that Warren published in 1978.
+How do poetic devices, such as imagery and metaphor, contribute to your understanding of meaning in the poem?

-Essays should be 500 to 600 words long, and submitted via email to RPW.Center@wku.edu by March 20, 2017.
+Essays should be at least 750 words long, and submitted via email to RPW.Center@wku.edu by April 1, 2018.
 Submissions must be in Word (.doc or .docx) or Adobe Acrobat (.pdf) format.

 If you have any questions, please contact Dr. Nicolette Bruner at email@example.com.

 Wind-flicker of forest, in perfect formation, wild geese

 Head for a land of warm water, the boom, the lead pellet.